AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/create-filters.md

 <li value="6"> <p>Click <strong>Save Filter</strong> to create a new filter or replace the selected one with your changes.</p> <p>Or</p> <p>Click <strong>Save as New Filter</strong> to create a new filter from the selected one. </p> <p>The new filter displays in the list of filters and it is automatically applied to the list or report you selected.</p> </li>
 <li value="7"> <p>(Optional) Do one of the following:</p>
 <ul>
 <li> <p>Share filters you create with other users, or make them available system-wide.
-For information, see <a href="../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md" class="MCXref xref">Share a filter, view, or grouping in Adobe Workfront</a>. </p> </li>
+For information, see <a href="../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md" class="MCXref xref">Share a filter, view, or grouping </a>. </p> </li>
 <li> <p>Remove filters you no longer want to display in the list.
 For information, see <a href="../../../reports-and-dashboards/reports/reporting-elements/remove-filters-views-groupings.md" class="MCXref xref">Remove filters, views, and groupings</a>. </p> </li>
 </ul> </li>
 </ol>